 Clay pots should usually be avoided to prevent water from seeping out.
 However, if you are residing in a humid place, these pots with a proper drainage may be useful, getting rid of any excess water.

 How to Care for a Bromeliad Plant

 Light and Temperature Requirements

 They grow well when subjected to 12 to 16 hours of low to bright light, with the exception of some varieties like Guzmania, Vriesea, and Aechmea that need constant shade.
 However, exposing it to direct sunlight over a longer period may damage the leaves.
-Placing indoor plants near a west- or south-facing window might help in achieving better growth results.
+For a house plant, placing the pot near a west- or south-facing window might help in achieving better growth results.

 The optimal temperature for the plant is 70°F (21°C) during summer and 50°F (10°C) in winter.
 Once the flower buds appear, maintaining a lower temperature of 55°F (12°C) would help in retaining the flowers.